harshitsiwach/swift-leagues/swift leagues/VisionOS_Porting_Guide.md

     *   Utilizes "glass" effects for UI elements.
     *   Features tab-based navigation for "Home," "My team," "Contest," "Ranking," and "Latest."
     *   Includes a news slideshow.
-    *   Provides search functionality for cryptocurrencies.
+    *   Provides search functionality for assets.

 ### Dependencies:

 *   **Supabase:** For the backend database.
 *   **Web3.swift:** For interacting with the Ethereum blockchain.
 *   **CoinGecko API:** For cryptocurrency market data.
+*   **Financial Modeling Prep API:** For stock market data.

 ## 2. iOS Project Structure

 *   `swift_leaguesApp.swift`: The main entry point of the application.
-*   `ContentView.swift`: The main view of the application, containing the UI and the `CoinViewModel`.
+*   `ContentView.swift`: The main view of the application, containing the UI and the `AssetViewModel`.
-*   `CoinViewModel.swift` (within `ContentView.swift`): The view model responsible for fetching coin data and managing the user's team.
+*   `AssetViewModel.swift` (within `ContentView.swift`): The view model responsible for fetching asset data and managing the user's team.
 *   `SupabaseManager.swift`: Manages the connection and data submission to the Supabase backend.
 *   `WalletManager.swift`: Handles wallet connection, balance fetching, and other Web3-related logic.
 *   `WalletSelectionView.swift`: A view for selecting a wallet to connect with.